 - b.
-All funds provided to the Contractor under this agreement must be expended by December 31, 2021. - 6.
+All funds provided to the Contractor under this agreement must be expended by December 31, 2022. - 6.
 Effective April 1, 2015, all work performed under the federal Weatherization Assistance Program (WAP) in New Hampshire must meet the minimum specifications defined in the US Department of Energy's Quality Work Plan (QWP) and the associated Standard Work Specifications (SWS).
 While BWP work is to be managed mostly under DOE rules, and is therefore not subject to all of the same specifications and requirements as WAP work, Contractor will manage BWP work in a manner which provides clients with weatherization outcomes similar to those achieved under WAP guidance whenever possible.
-The occasions when WAP rules must apply to BWP work are set out in this document (Exhibit B). - 7.
-Client eligibility for BWP-funded weatherization work should generally be the same as for WAP-funded weatherization work: client income is to be no greater than 200% of the federal poverty guidelines (FPG).
-However, because the LIHEAP eligibility income ceiling is higher than the WAP ceiling (LIHEAP funds may be expended on clients with incomes at or below 60% of New Hampshire's median income, which, in 2020, is an amount higher than 200% FPG), Contractor may utilize BWP funds with clients who meet the LIHEAP income guidelines.
-If the project is to be in any part funded using WAP funds, however, then the client's income must be no greater than 200% FPG. - 8.
+The occasions when WAP rules must apply to BWP work are set out in this document (Exhibit B). - Client eligibility for BWP-funded weatherization work should generally be the same as for WAPfunded weatherization work: client income is to be no greater than 60% of the state median income (SMI). - 8.
 BWP money may be "leveraged" (used in combination) with any other weatherization funding source.
-If WAP/DOE money is used in a dwelling weatherization project, that project must be completed to WAP standards and be approved as "WAP complete, ready for reimbursement" by a certified Quality Control Inspector. - 9.
+If WAP/DOE money is used in a dwelling weatherization project, and if the Subgrantee wishes to count that project as a WAP/DOE completion, then the project must have at least one energy conservation measure that meets the SIR test, that measure (or those measures) must be paid for with WAP dollars, and the final inspection of the whole job must be done by a current BPI certified Quality Control Inspector (QCI) and declared "WAP complete, ready for reimburscment." - 9.
 BWP money may be used for either full dwelling weatherization upgrades or for heating system improvements alone.
 Contractor is obligated under this contract to expend at least 50% of the contracted BWP amount on heating system repairs and/or replacements. - a.
-The PY21 BWP package of forms (see item 12b, below) for reporting BWP expenditures will include columns to make clear whenever BWP money was used: - for restoration of heating services (repair or replacement of inoperable heating equipment), - ii. for prevention of heating system service loss (repair or replacement to avoid approaching failure), or - iii. for supplementing or fully supporting a whole house weatherization project, with space to report when heating system work paid for with BWP funds is part of that whole house upgrade. - 10.
-The maximum amount of BWP money to be spent on any one dwelling project is \$8,000.
-If the BWP budget for any one project must exceed that amount, a waiver must be received from OSI.
-OSI will review all waiver requests promptly and will provide approval when possible.
-However, applying the expenditure guidelines in the FY21 NH LIHEAP State Plan, OSI will not approve total BWP expenditures on any one dwelling weatherization project that exceed \$12,000.
-This total is cumulative, summing the BWP expenditures made during all visits to that dwelling.

-11. BWP production includes:
+The PY22 BWP package of forms (see item 12b, below) for reporting BWP expenditures will include columns to make clear whenever BWP money was used: - i. for restoration of heating services (repair or replacement of inoperable heating equipment), - ii. for prevention of heating system service loss (repair or replacement to avoid approaching failure), or - iii. for supplementing or fully supporting a whole house weatherization project, with space to report when heating system work paid for with BWP funds is part of that whole house upgrade. - 10.
+The maximum amount of BWP money to be spent on any one dwelling project without an approved waiver is \$12,000.
+If the BWP budget for any one project must exceed that amount, a waiver must be received from NH Energy.
+NH Energy will review all waiver requests promptly and will provide approval when possible.
+However, applying the expenditure guidelines in the FY22 NH LIHEAP State Plan, NH Energy will not approve total BWP expenditures on any one dwelling weatherization project that exceed \$15,000.
+This total is cumulative, summing the BWP expenditures made during all visits to that dwelling (including amounts from program years in which the name of the LIHEAP-funded weatherization program may have been different). - 11.
+BWP production includes: - a...

-a.
 Weatherization upgrades which are commensurate with a work plan developed from a thorough dwelling energy audit and a TREAT model prepared by a qualified (BPI-certified) Building